 The spread of right-wing militia groups and their scapegoating tactics are rooted in both the racist history of targeting people of color for violence and exclusion, as well as the erosion of social infrastructure and public services in rural communities.

 We began organizing in response to this upsurge when Patriot-militia activists in Medford organized an anti-Islam rally last October.
-By working with allies and coalition partners across the state—including the Center for Intercultural Organizing, the Rural Organizing Project, Ecumenical Ministries of Oregon, and others—we supported Muslim, immigrant and refugee leaders, by signing onto and publicizing a statement against the islamophobic rally.
+By working with allies and coalition partners across the state—including the Center for Intercultural Organizing (in 2015 became Unite Oregon), the Rural Organizing Project, Ecumenical Ministries of Oregon, and others—we supported Muslim, immigrant and refugee leaders, by signing onto and publicizing a statement against the islamophobic rally.
 Locally, we worked with environmental & social justice organizations, faith congregations, and community groups to mobilize more than 200 community members for a counter-demonstration.

 The right-wing Patriot-militia movement is most visible and vitriolic at those moments like the anti-Islam rally in Medford and the Malheur Wildlife occupation.
 But it would be a mistake to think that the division and fear, the threats, and intimidation have dissipated from our communities in the same way Ammon Bundy has dissipated from the nightly news or our Facebook feeds.
 Increasingly, the violence, threats, and intimidation tactics used by these groups are becoming the norm in many rural communities, as Patriot-militia and other nativist groups are emboldened by the xenophobic and hateful rhetoric playing out at the national level.
 The result is a climate of fear, division, and scarcity.